 10 full-time job positions should be created at minimum for an investment to fulfill the EB-5 program’s requirements.
 10 Full-time positions are job positions calculated by the minimum requirement of 35 hours of work per week.
 Combining part-time positions will not qualify as a full-time position.

 The most important requirement of the EB-5 program is probably that the investment should be subject to risk.
 Companies may use different approaches to give investors the assurance of capital return, a matter devised to attract investors to the EB-5 program.
-However, even if an individual may be able to guarantee the return of capital, this could result in applicant’s case denial.
+However, even if an individual may be able to guarantee the return of capital, this could result in the applicant’s case denial.

-An individual applying for a green card through this program, may enter the United States approximately 3 years after applying and will receive conditional green card.
+An individual applying for a green card through this program may enter the United States approximately 3 years after applying and will receive a conditional green card.
 Investors are required to apply for a permanent green card after two years of entry into the United States.
 No difference exists between the conditional and permanent green card in terms of their application and the issue as to whether the investor has spent the required amount of time for U.S. citizenship would be counted from the date he/she receives a conditional green card.

 In general, participation in the EB-5 program is feasible through two main methods: